paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 <a id="section-135"></a>
 ## § 135.
 Under Secretary of Defense (Comptroller)
+**(a)**

-**(a)** There is an Under Secretary of Defense (Comptroller), appointed from civilian life by the President, by and with the advice and consent of the Senate.
+(1) There is an Under Secretary of Defense (Comptroller), appointed from civilian life by the President, by and with the advice and consent of the Senate.
+A person may not be appointed as Under Secretary within seven years after relief from active duty as a commissioned officer of a regular component of the armed forces.

+(2) The Under Secretary of Defense (Comptroller) shall be appointed from among persons who have significant budget, financial management, or audit experience in complex organizations.

 **(b)** The Under Secretary of Defense (Comptroller) is the agency Chief Financial Officer of the Department of Defense for the purposes of chapter 9 of title 31.
-The Under Secretary of Defense (Comptroller) shall perform such additional duties and exercise such powers as the Secretary of Defense may prescribe.
+The Under Secretary of Defense (Comptroller) shall perform the duties assigned to the Under Secretary in [section 2222 of this title](./chapter-131-planning-and-coordination.md#section-2222) and such additional duties and exercise such powers as the Secretary of Defense may prescribe.

 **(c)** The Under Secretary of Defense (Comptroller) shall advise and assist the Secretary of Defense—